Here's How To Explain Fourth Of July To Your Kid

 For kids, Independence Day might seem like just another fun holiday.
-There’s fireworks, big feasts, and if they play their cards right, likely some kind of ice cream involved.
-But how do you explain what the 4th of July really is all about to children?
+There are fireworks, big feasts, and if they play their cards right, likely some kind of ice cream involved.
+But how do you explain what the Fourth of July is really all about to children?

 “I think you start with the idea of what’s right and what’s fair,” says Mike Doveton, National Park Ranger at Independence National Historical Park in Philadelphia, Pennsylvania.
 For Doveton, who works at the home of the Independence Hall where the Declaration of Independence and the Constitution were signed and the Liberty Bell, discussing Independence Day and the American Revolution is a daily undertaking.
-But he admits it’s a complicated story when you’re trying to explain it to kids.
+But he admits it’s a complicated story when you’re trying to figure out how to explain the Fourth of July to kids.

-To make it easier, he says the best place to start is to consider the questions that might come up about the 4th of July from the kids in your family.
+To make it easier, he says the best place to start is to consider the questions that might come up about the Fourth of July from the kids in your family.

 Here, Doveton says, is a good moment to ask kids if they can think of something that’s not fair in their life.
 Once it’s clear they have a grasp of fair versus unfair, you can move on to explain what the colonists felt was unfair — 27 grievances in all — and share that they asked one of their leaders, Thomas Jefferson, to write a document to explain all the ways this treatment was unjust.
 We call this document the Declaration of Independence.

 “That's something that kids can actually relate to pretty well,” says Doveton.
-And while you don’t need to read the entire Declaration to your kids, sharing pieces of it, and some of the 27 points it contains, is worth reading.
+And while you don’t need to read the entire Declaration to your kids, pieces of it, and some of the 27 points it contains, are worth reading.

 To help parents, the National Archive — home to signed Declaration of Independence — has created a landing page explaining the Declaration called “What does it say?”

 What are we celebrating on Independence Day?